This post may contain affiliate links. Please read our disclosure policy.

-This golden batch of Fluffy Pancakes is tender, begging to be stacked sky-high, and reminds me of the precious moments with the man who introduced me to them, my dad.
+This quick and easy Fluffy Pancakes Recipe yields tender, begging to be stacked sky-high pancakes.
+Best of all, it reminds me of the precious moments with the man who introduced me to them, my dad.

 A stack of fluffy pancakes with butter and maple syrup